 BoxCast Flow is a patent-pending protocol we developed for sending your live videos to our cloud.
 This patent-pending protocol makes your stream more reliable, more secure, and higher quality.

-We developed BoxCast Flow to address issues that we’ve seen with other streaming protocols.
-Here are some advantages BoxCast Flow has:
+We developed BoxCast Flow to address issues we’ve seen with other streaming protocols.
+Here are some advantages of BoxCast Flow:

-RTMP is a TCP based protocol, which comes with a “congestion control” that delays the transmission of data whenever your network becomes congested (i.e. other people are using it to stream, upload video, send emails, etc.).
+RTMP is a TCP-based protocol that comes with a “congestion control,” which delays the transmission of data whenever your network becomes congested (i.e., other people are using it to stream, upload video, send emails, etc.).

-The advantage of this congestion control is that it can ease up your network congestion, but its downside for live streaming is it creates a longer delay, which is commonly seen in the form of “video buffering”.
+Sure, this congestion control can ease your network jam, but its downside for live streaming is it creates a longer delay, which is commonly seen in the form of video buffering.

-When you’re watching a live stream, the last thing you want is disruptions that make you wait when the network is congested.
-There are several other features that RTMP has that are great for reliability but also create delay, such as in-order delivery of your video content, and the retransmission of any lost data packets.
+When you’re watching a live stream, the last thing you want is a disruption that makes you wait when the network is congested.
+RTMP has several other features that are great for reliability but also create delay, such as in-order delivery of your video content and the retransmission of any lost data packets.

-BoxCast Flow utilizes both “stream” (TCP) and “datagram” (UDP) transports, taking advantage of what works best in each scenario to ensure your video is delivered to viewers without either buffering or artifacts.
+BoxCast Flow utilizes both stream (TCP) and datagram (UDP) transports, taking advantage of what works best in each scenario to ensure your video is delivered to viewers without buffering or artifacts.

 (To learn more about the difference between TCP and UDP, check out this video.)

-In addition to using your network more efficiently, BoxCast Flow has some other unique features that make it distinct from RTMP:
+In addition to using your network more efficiently, BoxCast Flow has some other unique features that differentiate it from RTMP:

-When small network issues mean that your video doesn’t arrive in the cloud in a timely fashion, BoxCast Flow adapts to retransmit media data to “fill in the gaps” to ensure you won’t even notice minor network disruptions.
+When small network issues mean your video doesn’t arrive in the cloud in a timely fashion, BoxCast Flow adapts to retransmit media data to fill in the gaps and ensure you won’t even notice minor network disruptions.

-With BoxCast Flow, your video data is encrypted in order to:
+With BoxCast Flow, your video data is obfuscated in order to:

-The same technology that you’ll find in BoxCast Flow is normally reserved for extremely high-end broadcasters through expensive providers, but BoxCast has democratized the improvements so that each and every broadcaster can serve their viewers in high definition subject to real-world networking constraints.
+The same technology you’ll find in BoxCast Flow is normally reserved for extremely high-end broadcasters through expensive providers.
+But BoxCast has democratized the improvements so you can serve your viewers in high definition subject to real-world networking constraints.
 Our goal with live video streaming is to empower you to give your audience the best viewing experience possible, regardless of your budget or expertise.